Balancing Blood Sugar and Triglycerides

 - Blurred vision

 - Genital itching

-- Phase 2 is the first nutritional ingredient proven both scientifically and through human clinical studies to neutralize the starch found in your favorite foods.
+Phase 2 is the first nutritional ingredient proven both scientifically and through human clinical studies to neutralize the starch found in your favorite foods.
 This unique nutrient is derived from the white kidney bean.
-The beans are not genetically modified, and the highest quality manufacturing practices are used to extract the nutrient through a water distraction process.
+The beans are non-GMO and made following the highest quality manufacturing practices (cGMP - current Good Manufacturing Practices).
+The latest technology is used to extract the nutrient through a water distraction process.
 The result is an absolutely pure and safe nutrient that works with the body’s metabolism to neutralize excess starches and carbs.
 Instead of allowing the body to absorb the extra carbs where they can be stored as fat, they pass directly through the system.
 Taking two Phase 2 capsules before each meal allows the ingredient to modestly bind to the starch-digesting enzyme, alpha-amylase.
 The result is improved weight loss if needed, and improved blood sugar control.

-- Alpha-Lipoic Acid is an antioxidant that is known to break down carbohydrates and make energy for other organs in the body.
-It works to restore your levels of vitamins E and C, improving the function and conduction of neurons in those with diabetes.
+Alpha-Lipoic Acid is an antioxidant that is known to break down carbohydrates and make energy for other organs in the body.
+It works to restore your levels of vitamin E and vitamin C, improving the function and conduction of neurons in those with diabetes.
 It may also alleviate certain diabetes-related symptoms such as burning, pain, and numbness in the legs and arms.

 Bitter Melon is an herbal remedy known to contain at least three active substances with anti-diabetic properties.
 These include charantin, which has been confirmed to have a blood glucose-lowering effect, as well as vicine and an insulin-like compound known as polypeptide-p.
 These substances work either individually or together to help reduce blood sugar levels.